Old Calendar: Low Sunday; "Domenica in albis"; "Quasimodo" Sunday

 - Read the Apostolic Peniteniary Decree on the Indulgences attached to devotions in honour of Divine Mercy

-- Read Dives in misericordia, the encyclical Letter of John Paul II on Mercy.
+- Read Dives in Misericordia (Rich in Mercy), the encyclical Letter of John Paul II on Mercy.

 Second Sunday of Easter (or Sunday of Divine Mercy)